Popeye (film): Production

 Principal photography commenced on January 23, 1980.
 The film was shot in Malta.
 According to Barry Diller, cocaine was heavily used on set, saying, "You couldn't escape it."
-He also said that "film cans were actually being used to ship cocaine back and forth to this set.
-Everyone was stoned."
+He also said that "film cans were actually being used to ship cocaine back and forth to this set."
 The elaborate Sweethaven set was constructed beyond what was needed for filming, adding to the cost and complexity of the production, along with a recording studio, editing facilities and other buildings, including living quarters.
 Filming wrapped on June 19, 1980, three weeks over schedule, due to bad weather.
 The Sweethaven set is still standing and has become a popular tourist attraction known as Popeye Village.
 Parish wrote that Robin Williams referred to this set as "Stalag Altman".

 Parish noted other production problems.
 Evans insisted that the screenplay reflect the comic-strip Popeye, and not the "distorted" cartoon version.
 Feiffer's script went through several rewrites, and he expressed concern that too much screen time was being devoted to minor characters.
 Feiffer also disliked Harry Nilsson's songs, saying that they were not right for the film.
 Popeye's original muscle arms formed of silicone rubber were difficult for Williams to manipulate and remove after filming, so two Italian artisans were brought to Malta to remake them, and Altman had to juggle his shooting schedule.
 He also had the cast sing some musical numbers during filming, breaking with the traditional movie-musical practice of actors recording the songs in a studio first, and lip-synching.
 This reduced the sound quality, due to difficulties in accurately capturing the voices.
 Williams rerecorded much of his dialogue, due to trouble with his character's mumbling style, partly as a byproduct of talking with a pipe in his mouth.
-His penchant for ad-libs led to clashes with the director.
+His penchant for ad-libs led to clashes with Altman.
 The final battle involving the octopus was complicated by the mechanical beast's malfunction.
 After the production cost rose beyond $20 million, Paramount ordered Altman to wrap filming and return to California with what he had.